aymericzip/intlayer/docs/en-GB/introduction.md

 Intlayer offers a variety of features tailored to meet the needs of modern web development.
 Below are the key features, with links to detailed documentation for each:

 - **Internationalization Support**: Enhance your application's global reach with built-in support for internationalization.
 - **Visual Editor**: Improve your development workflow with editor plugins designed for Intlayer.
-Check out the [Visual Editor Guide](https://github.com/aymericzip/intlayer/blob/main/docs/en/intlayer_editor.md).
+Check out the [Visual Editor Guide](https://github.com/aymericzip/intlayer/blob/main/docs/en-GB/intlayer_editor.md).
-- **Configuration Flexibility**: Customize your setup with extensive configuration options detailed in the [Configuration Guide](https://github.com/aymericzip/intlayer/blob/main/docs/en/configuration.md).
+- **Configuration Flexibility**: Customize your setup with extensive configuration options detailed in the [Configuration Guide](https://github.com/aymericzip/intlayer/blob/main/docs/en-GB/configuration.md).
 - **Advanced CLI Tools**: Manage your projects efficiently using Intlayer's command line interface.
-Explore the capabilities in the [CLI Tools Documentation](https://github.com/aymericzip/intlayer/blob/main/docs/en/intlayer_cli.md).
+Explore the capabilities in the [CLI Tools Documentation](https://github.com/aymericzip/intlayer/blob/main/docs/en-GB/intlayer_cli.md).
 - **Compatibility with i18n**: Intlayer works seamlessly with other internationalization libraries.
-Check out the [i18n Guide](https://github.com/aymericzip/intlayer/blob/main/docs/en/intlayer_with_i18next.md) for more information.
+Check out the [i18n Guide](https://github.com/aymericzip/intlayer/blob/main/docs/en-GB/intlayer_with_i18next.md) for more information.

 ### Platforms Supported

 Intlayer is designed to work seamlessly with Next.js and React applications.
 It also supports Vite and Create React App.

 - **Next.js Integration**: Utilize the power of Next.js within Intlayer for server-side rendering and static site generation.
-Details are available in our [Next.js Integration Guide](https://github.com/aymericzip/intlayer/blob/main/docs/en/intlayer_with_nextjs_15.md).
+Details are available in our [Next.js Integration Guide](https://github.com/aymericzip/intlayer/blob/main/docs/en-GB/intlayer_with_nextjs_15.md).
 - **Vite and React Integration**: Leverage Vite within Intlayer for server-side rendering and static site generation.
-Details are available in our [Vite and React Integration Guide](https://github.com/aymericzip/intlayer/blob/main/docs/en/intlayer_with_vite+react.md).
+Details are available in our [Vite and React Integration Guide](https://github.com/aymericzip/intlayer/blob/main/docs/en-GB/intlayer_with_vite+react.md).
 - **Create React App Integration**: Utilize the power of Create React App within Intlayer for server-side rendering and static site generation.
-Details are available in our [Create React App Integration Guide](https://github.com/aymericzip/intlayer/blob/main/docs/en/intlayer_with_create_react_app.md).
+Details are available in our [Create React App Integration Guide](https://github.com/aymericzip/intlayer/blob/main/docs/en-GB/intlayer_with_create_react_app.md).

 ### How to Use This Docs

 To get the most out of this documentation:

 1. **Navigate to Relevant Sections**: Use the links provided above to go directly to the sections that address your needs.
-2. **Interactive Examples**: Where available, utilize interactive examples to see how features work in real-time.
+2. **Interactive Examples**: Where available, utilise interactive examples to see how features work in real-time.
 3. **Feedback and Contributions**: Your feedback is valuable.
 If you have suggestions or corrections, please consider contributing to the documentation.